 \subsection{Patent Families}

-A patent family is patent documents that refer to the same invention and are published by different patent offices around the world \cite{piroi2013}, usually in different languages depending on the issuing patent office.
-Patent families could be exploited to expand the prior art list of topic patents as they disclose the same invention.
+A patent family is a collection of patents that refer to the same invention and are granted at different countries around the world (\cite{piroi2013}).
+Typically, they describe a single invention in different languages depending on the issuing patent office.
+In the context of PR and prior art search, patents belonging to the same patent family could be used to expand the prior art list of the topic patent as they disclose the same invention.